codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/legacy/quickbooks-desktop-faq.md

 ---
 title: "FAQs"
-description: "Frequently asked questions about our QuickBooks Desktop on-premise connector."
+description: "Frequently asked questions about our QuickBooks Desktop on-premise connector"
 sidebar_label: FAQs
 ---

-Frequently asked questions about the [QuickBooks Desktop](/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop) (QBD) connector.

 ## Do I need to run the QBD connector on the same machine where QuickBooks is installed?